MicroStrategy/rest-api-docs/docs/rest-api-families.md

 ## [Library API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Library)

-The Library API family exposes the publishing workflow, allowing requests to publish or un-publish to a set of users/usergroups and obtain the library for the authenticated user.
+The Library API family exposes the publishing workflow, allowing requests to publish or un-publish to a set of users/usergroups and obtain the Library for the authenticated user.

 ## [Object management API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Object%20Management)